pavanffm-dotcom/studio/README.md

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx. git add . git commit -m "Initial commit" git push -u origin main
+To get started, take a look at src/app/page.tsx. git commit -m "Fix build errors for deployment"